rinabella-gh/ublue-x13s/README.md

 This an image for the x13s that aims to provide a sensible base for the hardware, allowing users to pin certain releases to ensure there is always a stable version available for the user on their computer.

 Based off universal-blue's template, specifically bootc.
-I pretty much made this because I was tired of the ubuntu installation having severe performance regressions.
+I pretty much made this because I was tired of the ubuntu installation having severe performance regressions and wanted to be able to pin a known good release then roll back to it if needed.

 The most frustrating part of this was trying to understand what a .dtb is and where I should be putting the .dtb to ensure it was in line with how the sytems were expecting the changes.

 ### Image features

 The base image is a very minimally modified KDE environment.
+It used to be a lot more involved, but, video hardware and sound were implemented while I was working on this!
+Hooray. lol.

 #### slbounce/EL2/KVM